Will a 3-season Tent Work in Pacific Northwest Winters?

 The short answer is yes.
 I’m not going to do a detailed review of particular tents, but I want to mention a few models that I see often on our trips.
 I’ll also discuss a few pros and cons of using 3-season tents in the Pacific Northwest winter conditions and some of the best 4-season options available.
 In context, I’ll be referring to small and light tents for backpacking rather than tents that are used for basecamps and long stays in one location.

-Here are some of the better examples, used by winter backpackers in our group.
+This table shows some of the examples used by winter backpackers in our group.

 - Northface Stormbreak 1 (3 lbs 7 oz, around $130.)

 - Marmot Tungsten 1 (3 lbs 12 oz. $193.)

 - Kelty Late Start 1 (3 lbs 12 oz. $139.95)

 - REI Co-op Half Dome (4 lbs 2 oz, no longer available)

 - REI Co-op Passage 1 (4 lbs 10 oz, $139.)

 The Marmot Tungsten is very similar to the Northface Stormbreak.
 While the Tungsten isn’t as light as the Stormbreak, the larger headroom (5″) makes it slightly more comfortable.
 The Kelty Late Start looks very similar to the Marmot Tungsten, but it is the one option on the list that I have never seen used.